agrafix/homepage/_posts/2017-07-02-superrecord.md

 greet r = "Hello " ++ get #name r
 {% endhighlight %}

-where the `Has "name" r String` constraint means: "The record of type `Rec r` must have a field `name` of value `String`"..
+where the `Has "name" r String` constraint means: "The record of type `Rec r` must have a field `name` of value `String`".
 This function can work on many values like:

 {% highlight haskell %}
 person = #name := "Alex" & #age = 23 & rnil
-person2 = #name := "Laura" & rnil
+person2 = #name := "Hans" & rnil
 person3 = #favoriteColor := "green" & #name = "Dorothee" & rnil
 {% endhighlight %}